 If you watch the latest design trends carefully, you’ll see that in 2018 visual impact gradually takes the floor.
 One more trend that proves this is the growing popularity of 3D effects in web design.
 As designs become more abstract and rely more heavily on digitally generated imagery, the added sense of depth becomes the way to make the browsing experience more immersive and build a lasting impression.

-3D imagery enters the list of the latest web design trends 2018 as it surfaces the number of deep shifts that take place within web design industry.
-First of all, it reflects the website trends of growing incorporation of VR and AR into digital experiences people have.
+3D imagery enters the list of the latest web design trends 2018 as it surfaces the number of deep shifts that take place within the web design industry.
+First of all, it reflects the website trends of the growing incorporation of VR and AR into digital experiences people have.
 3D effects aim at partially recreating the VR immersion and leaving lasting impressions (if properly implemented).
 Next, they reflect on the latest web design trends 2018 we discussed in this article: adding depth to website designs and using custom illustrations.
-Being the product of digital art, they enable the interplay of two- and three-dimensional space that unfolds right before user’s eyes.
+Being the product of digital art, they enable the interplay of two- and three-dimensional space that unfolds right before the user’s eyes.
 What’s more, 3D imagery embodies the shift from real life to abstract, similar to authentic photography currently giving way to abstract particle backgrounds and oblique shapes.

-All in all, 3D effects are a strong means to create visual impacts that provide for thoroughly memorable experiences.
+All in all, 3D effects are a strong means to create visual impacts that provide thoroughly memorable experiences.
 What’s more, 3D effects play well with all the new design trends that we mentioned.
-So, in 2018, we’ll see a greater number of spacious and immersive designs that let the 3D and 2D spaces interact with each other and create the digital landscapes that we’ve never imagined before.
+So, in 2018, we’ll see a greater number of spacious and immersive designs that let the 3D and 2D spaces interact with each other and create digital landscapes that we’ve never imagined before.

 In 2018, the importance of UX and UI is expected to reach new heights of web design trends 2018.
 Users are choosier now and want their digital experiences to be simple, informative and well-prepared.
 Search engines are pushing towards this as well.
 As the abundance of web content grows, the way you present it determines the choice of the audience.

 In 2018, UX is expected to heavily influence web design, functioning as a counterbalance to the growing freedom of web design.
 First of all, the 2018 UX makes web designers keep the experiences they create content-centered.
-They still can’t break the good visual hierarchy, get away with whitespace and abandon some minimalist features.
+They still can’t break the good visual hierarchy, get away with whitespace, and abandon some minimalist features.
 Secondly, designers still have to toil upon creating time savings designs that provide users with a linear journey with clean navigation and guidance.
 What’s more, the demand for personalization grows.
-So, web designers should also account for specific needs of different user groups.
+So, web designers should also account for the specific needs of different user groups.
 All in all, taking the UX to new heights is the thing that will keep wed designers occupied way more than aesthetics concerns.

 What’s more, UX writing is turning into one of the most important web design standards.
 The task of creating content for the audience has never been as complex as it’s expected to be in 2018.
-The importance of the UX writer grows in direct proportion to growing demand for the skill to build user-facing touch points that not only embody the voice of the organization but are also considerate and useful to the user.
+The importance of the UX writer grows in direct proportion to the growing demand for the skill to build user-facing touch points that not only embody the voice of the organization but are also considerate and useful to the user.

 Online Graphic Design Tools

-New online alternatives of the most popular design tools are now reaching their popularity.
+New online alternatives of the most popular design tools are now reaching popularity.
 Cool examples are Figma, Sketch, Canva, etc. They can speed up your workflow and save you much time for creating new awesome designs.

 Web design trends 2018 set the main directions for web designers to explore.
 First of all, they underline the growing role of impactful 3-dimensional visual experiences.
 Secondly, they emphasize user engagement and the role of unique browsing experiences.
 Thirdly, new website trends make web designers think of design in terms of creating experiences rather than static web content.
-All things considered, latest design trends push the borders that web design trends 2017 has reached and, fortunately, give the creative minds more room for self-expression.
+All things considered, the latest design trends push the borders that web design trends 2017 have reached and, fortunately, give creative minds more room for self-expression.